lee101/how/source/_posts/javascript-this-new-and-object-oriented-programming.md

 ####ES6

 classes use `this` so we will still see lots of bugs related to its complexity.
-Luckily for us even more complexity is added around `this` because the new arrow functions will be forever bound to the `this` from the calling context [es6 arrow functions and this](http://codepen.io/somethingkindawierd/blog/es6-arrow-functions-this)
+Luckily for us even more complexity is added around `this` because the new arrow functions will be forever bound to the `this` from the calling context.
 This behaviour is simpler in that `this` isn't going to change on you but using the `this` from the calling context may confuse some people:

 ```javascript